UBC-MDS/CorrPy/docs/proposal.md

   Return:
   -------
-  cov_matrix (float): a matrix that contains the correlation between random variables in the input matrix
+  cov_matrix (float): a matrix that contains the covariance between random variables in the input matrix
   '''
   ```